discopop-project/discopop/docs/Pattern_Detection/Patterns/Reduction.md

         local_var *= global_array[i];
     }

-Analyzing this code snippet results in the following parallelization suggestion:
+Analyzing this code snippet results in the following parallelization suggestion, which will be presented via the `Do-All` pattern:
 ```
 pragma: "#pragma omp parallel for"
 private: ["i"]